 Even from this preliminary analysis it is clear that the prophage occupies a fairly discrete region within SPI-7 (see below).
 It is often useful to create a new DNA feature to define the limits of this type of genome landmark.
-To do this switch off stop codons, then use the left mouse button to click and drag over the region that you think defines the prophage.
+To do this use the left mouse button to click and drag over the region that you think defines the prophage.

-While the region is highlighted, click on the 'Create' menu and select 'Create feature from base range'.
+While the region in highlighted, click on the 'Create' menu and select 'Create feature from base range'.
 A feature edit window will appear.
 The default 'Key' value given by Artemis when creating a new feature is 'CDS'.
 With this 'Key' the newly created feature would automatically be put on the translation line.
-However, if we change this to 'misc\feature' (an option in the 'Key' drop down menu in the top left hand corner of the Edit window), Artemis will place this feature on the DNA line.
+However, if we change this to 'misc_feature' (an option in the 'Key' drop down menu in the top left hand corner of the Edit window), Artemis will place this feature on the DNA line.
 This is perhaps more appropriate and is easier to visualise.
 You can also add a qualifier, such as '/label': select 'label' from the 'Add Qualifier' list and click 'Add Qualifier', '/label=' will appear in the text window; add text of your choice, then click 'OK'.
 That text will be used as a feature label to be displayed in the main sequence view panel.

-To see how well you have done, tick the little box to turn on spi7.tab.
+To see how well you have done, turn the spi7.tab.